Our Review Process

 Various methods are used to quantify postprandial glycemia or glucose variability, but few have been compared and none are standardized.
 Our objective was to examine the relationship among common indexes of postprandial glycemia, overall hyperglycemia, glucose variability, and A1C using detailed glucose measures obtained during everyday life and to study which blood glucose values of the day provide the strongest prediction of A1C.

 Currently, glycated haemoglobin (HbA1c) is the most popular way to assess glycemic variability and responsiveness to the treatment done on patients having either Type I or Type II diabetes mellitus.
 HbA1c has proven to be an essential indicator of glucose variability for the past three decades.
 A good result in the HbA1c test has proven to be a boon against complications of the eyes, kidneys etc. Reduction in HbA1c also helps reduce cardiovascular risks, which is a common diabetes-related complication.
 Various studies have proven that an HbA1c reading of 6.5 per cent to 7.5 per cent in patients suffering from diabetes is ideal.
 The treatment plans are set around this goal to mitigate risks like hypoglycemia and other related complications.
+Also know about pp blood sugar.

 Why Does Glucose Variability Matter?